Safiaaaaa/YouthInTheCity/README.md

 We collected more than 100 geodata features from <a href="https://www.openstreetmap.org/#map=5/51.330/10.453">OpenStreetMap<a>  and <a href="https://daten.berlin.de/">Berlin Open Data platform<a>, including data on demographics, housing, urban planning and migration.

-Working with Geopandas and Pysal, we used spatial join and areal interpolation to aggregate our features to the level of the 542 Berliner planning areas, the smallest statistical areas on which social data is publicly available.
+Working with <a href="https://geopandas.org/en/stable/">GeoPandas<a> and <a href="https://pysal.org/">Pysal<a>, we used spatial join and areal interpolation to aggregate our features to the level of the 542 Berliner Plannungsräume (planning areas), the smallest statistical areas on which social data is publicly available.
 Spatial vector data can have the form of a polygon, a line or a point.
-We transformed points data into polygons by applying a 500m buffer to it.
+We transformed points data into polygons by applying a 500m buffer to them.
 This way, we made sure that the borders of the planning areas were smoother - having features situated close to another planning area impact it as well.

 Our full dataset had 105 columns and 542 rows.
 We had to drop the 6 planning areas with the least residents because we did not have their child poverty rate and imputed other missing value with Sklearn KNN Imputer.